A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Model predictive control for crystallization

 \section{Model predictive control for crystallization}

-The overall objective of this paper is to show the application of model predictive control to continuous crystallization.
-The system should be modeled with the objective function of the control scheme in mind.
+The overall objective of this paper is to show the steps of applying MPC to continuous crystallization.
+The practitioner needs to setup the system model with the objective function of the control scheme in mind.
 Applications that require control of the shape of the size distribution require solution methods that track the full distribution.
 Subsequently, it is possible to control some characteristic values of the distribution.
 In this chapter, we show the application of MPC to the two different models obtained in the previous section.
-The 2-stage MSMPR model was chosen as a low-complexity model, allowing comparison with an MPC controller using the first-principle model.
+The two-stage MSMPR model was chosen as a low-complexity model, allowing comparison with an MPC controller using the first-principle model.
 By comparison to this benchmark solution, insights can be gained even though the presented methodology of approximating the model would not be necessary for this case.
 The second system, the tubular crystallizer using the DPBE method, is an example in which the proposed method is necessary.
 Due to its complexity, the resulting model is not suitable for optimization in MPC.